j-sison/booking-app/README.md

    - This command books a ticket that generates a single unique ticket #.
    - Only one booking # per phone # is allowed per show
    - Only found seats will be booked if some seats are not found.
+   - User can only book existing shows and seats
 3. Cancel <Ticket#> <Phone#>
    - This command cancels a ticket as long as it is within the cancellation window